Karlie Kloss Programmed A Cookie-Delivering Drone And Wants Other Girls To Do The Same

 Back in 2014, Kloss put out a call on her social media channels, asking if there were like-minded young women out there who wanted to code but didn’t have access to a course.
 She received an avalanche of responses from young women and ultimately offered scholarships to 21 young women to attend a two-week summer camp at the Flatiron School.

 Three years later, Kloss says that this initiative–called Kode With Klossy–has grown and evolved.
-So far, more than 400 girls age 13 to 18 have gone through the Flatiron course.
+So far, more than 400 girls age 13 to 18 have gone through the Kode With Klossy summer camps.
 Kloss can now track where these students have ended up, and the results have been impressive.
 One of the original beneficiaries just won the grand prize at the TechCrunch Disrupt Hackathon, together with three other high school girls.
 (The team beat out 750 engineers with a virtual reality app that can help treat and diagnose ADHD efficiently.)
 Another young woman from the first cohort has been accepted to top computer science college programs around the country, including NYU, Stony Brook, and Columbia.

-Inspired by these successes, Kloss is expanding the Kode with Klossy program.
-In addition to these two-week summer camps, she has started to partner with small women-led community organizations around the country to launch three-day coding workshops.
+Inspired by these successes, Kloss is expanding the Kode With Klossy program.
+In addition to these two-week summer camps, she has started to partner with women-led community organizations around the country to launch three-day coding workshops.
 She’s already collaborated with Electric Girls in New Orleans, Girls Inc. of Omaha, and CoderGals in Miami to offer “back-to-school” coding workshops to teen girls, entirely free of charge.

 With the three-day workshops, she’s worked with educators to compress the curriculum of the two-week summer camp to distill the basics of coding.
 She believes that these shorter programs will allow her to impact more young women and allow them to get their feet wet in the world of computer science, with the hope that they will then continue to deepen their understanding of coding on their own, through online programs or through their school systems.

-This past weekend, on Women’s Equality Day, Kloss spent the day in Atlanta, working alongside 25 young women from the Atlanta Girls School.
-Kloss partnered with Sara Blakely, the founder of Atlanta-based shape-wear brand Spanx, to help select and work with these young women with the help of the company’s charitable wing, the Sara Blakely Foundation.
+This past weekend, on Women’s Equality Day, Kloss and Spanx founder Sara Blakely spent the day in Atlanta, working alongside 25 young women from the Atlanta Girls School.
+Kloss partnered with Blakely to help select and work with these young women with the help of the company’s charitable wing, the Sara Blakely Foundation.

 On Saturday, the first day of the three-day bootcamp, the group of young women was buzzing with excitement that Kloss had come to see them in person.
 The group was diverse in every possible way: They came with a wide range of skills, different socioeconomic backgrounds, and were aged between 13 and 18. (“A few 12 year-olds snuck in too,” Kloss says with a smile.)
 They had a wide range of interests: Some were set on becoming engineers, but others wanted careers in fashion, like Kloss and Blakely.
 In many ways, they acted like girls their age, blowing bubble gum and giggling.
 But they were also quick to dig into HTML and JavaScript, and were keen to begin building websites and programming games.